HyeonJu-C/Zeros/README.md

 ```
 - `firebase, react-router-dom, react-icons` will be installed.
 - `eslint` will follow airbnb rules.
 - you can configure `.prettierrc`.
 - you should install `@firebase/[service]-types`, if you want add other services.
-    - except app, firestore, auth types. they will be  installed with `npm start`.
+    - except app, firestore and auth types. they will be installed with `$ npm install`.

 ## 2. start development server